 FailureStrategy

-Quick refresher: The failure strategy tells Truth what to do what a check fails.
+Quick refresher: The failure strategy tells Truth what to do when a check fails.

 The most common strategy is assert_